Ronaldo gets iconic number seven shirt back at Man Utd

 Ronaldo has since worn the number seven in every season for both Madrid and Juventus, as well as for Portugal.

-However, there was some doubt over whether he would be able to take the seven shirt upon his return to Manchester, with United having already confirmed their squad numbers for the upcoming campaign.
+However, there was some doubt over whether he would be able to take the seven shirt upon his return to Manchester, with United having already confirmed its squad numbers for the upcoming campaign.

 Edinson Cavani previously wore the number, and the Uruguay forward made his first appearance of the season against Wolves last time out.

-Reports suggested United would seek special dispensation from the Premier League to alter their squad numbers, however, and Ronaldo has now been handed the famous number previously worn by greats such as George Best, Eric Cantona and David Beckham, and he thanks Cavani for letting him take it.
+Reports suggested United would seek special dispensation from the Premier League to alter its squad numbers, however, and Ronaldo has now been handed the famous number previously worn by greats such as George Best, Eric Cantona and David Beckham.
+He thanked Cavani for letting him take it.

 "I wasn't sure if it would be possible to have the number seven shirt again, so I would like to say a huge thank you to Edi for this incredible gesture," Ronaldo said in an Instagram post.

-In turn, Cavani has taken the number 21 shirt, which was vacated by Daniel James when he completed a move to Leeds United on Tuesday.
+In turn, Cavani has taken the number 21 shirt, which was vacated by Daniel James when he completed a move to Leeds United.